tpickles1984/dynamics-365-customer-engagement/ce/field-service/create-price-list.md

 <a name="BKMK_AddFieldSvcPriceListItems"></a>
 ## Add [!INCLUDE[pn_field_service](../includes/pn-field-service.md)] price list items
- [!INCLUDE[pn_field_service](../includes/pn-field-service.md)] price list items let you associate service (or labor) type productsfrom the product catalogwith a price list, with properties that are relevant to labor products.
+ [!INCLUDE[pn_field_service](../includes/pn-field-service.md)] price list items let you associate service (or labor) type products from the product catalog with a price list, with properties that are relevant to labor products.

 1. From the top menu, click the drop-down arrow next to the price list name that you created, and then click **Field Service Price List Item**.